This article was updated. Jump to Update 1. Update 2. Update 3.

 But wichenroder gave me this very interesting link about the Cry Engine which explains this stuff.

 After another round of investigation loaded up the GECK which is a Tool for creating MODs and stuff for Fallout.
-In there i could see something interesting.
+In there I could see something fascinating.
 You can blend away everything and this stays:

 Falk mentioned something: maybe they place the decals in their editor and save this as prefab.
 Then the level designer could use the prefabs and the decal data is stored wherever.
 BUT today i talked to a guy at Crytek where another guy (really, at Crytek works another guy??) works which worked at Bethesda in the past.
-And he (the first mentioned guy) told me, that they (Bethesda) does it exactly the same way like it is in the Cryengine (article mentioned above).
-OK…maybe i should checkout the NIF tools and maybe there i can see some extra geometry.
+And he (the first mentioned guy) told me, that they (Bethesda) does it exactly the same way as it is in the Cryengine (article mentioned above).
+OK…possibly I should check out the NIF tools, and maybe there I can see some extra geometry.

-Anyway, an interesting note: i asked how the blend away these decals and it was told to me, that they just delete these decal planes in the LoDs.
+Anyway, an interesting note: I asked how they blend away these decals, and it was told to me, that they just delete these decal planes in the LoDs.
 Clever!

-No, i didn’t painted some black on the texture.
+No, I didn’t paint some black on the texture.
 I just disabled Alpha1/Alphatest and this is the result.
-It’s maybe not a proof but a hint that they used extra geomtery for the stuff.
+It’s possibly not a proof, but a hint that they used extra geometry for the stuff.

 Leonardo Iezzi created an awesome tutorial about this kind of edge-detail: